-Students who provide proof of vaccination in the fall will be excused from the weekly COVID-19 surveillance testing requirement for the fall 2021 semester.
+Students who provide proof of vaccination will be excused from the weekly COVID-19 surveillance testing requirement for the summer and fall 2021 semesters.
 Make sure you take a photo of your vaccine card and keep the card or proof of your vaccination in a safe place.

 Please review the FAQ page for answers to frequently asked questions about the vaccine.

 Learn more about how the vaccines were developed, how safe they are and how effective they have been, and more.

 Can you get COVID-19 from the vaccine?
 Will it alter your DNA?
 Can the vaccine make you infertile?

 How long does the shot provide protection?
 Do you need to get vaccinated if you already had COVID-19?

 Huskies are sharing why they chose to get the COVID-19 vaccine.

 I got the vaccine for my patients, my family, and for the hope of returning back to a sense of normalcy.
 After a year of FaceTime as our only means of communication, I was most excited to visit my grandparents...
 Working in a hospital on the COVID unit as a patient care technician, I knew that my grandparents were too high risk for me to visit them.

 I chose to get the COVID-19 vaccine to protect myself and others while in the clinical setting.
 I think other Huskies should get the vaccine to protect themselves and their loved ones, and to help build herd immunity in the community.